MathiasMeuleman/react-pdf-selection/README.md

 ### Examples

-An online example can be found at https://MathiasMeuleman.github.io/react-pdf-annotator/packages/examples
+An online example can be found at https://MathiasMeuleman.github.io/react-pdf-selection

-To run the example locally however, you can simply:
+To run the example locally however, from the `packages/examples` folder you can run:

 ```
 npm install